Our Essential Services

 Non-EU citizens must apply for a residence permit within eight days after they enter Italy.
 Applications for a residence permit for work or family reasons must be done with the SUI.
 You can apply at a Post Office with the symbol of the Sportello Amico, at your municipality (commune), or with Patronati (benevolent institutions).

 You will need the residence permit “kit” available at Italian post offices.
 This kit consists of an envelope with two application forms—the first is mandatory for everyone, while the second must be filled out by citizens who have a work permit.

-Here are the requirements to apply for a resident permit:
+Here are the requirements to apply for a resident permit for Italy:

 - The application form or forms;

 - Your passport or travel documents with the appropriate visa, and a copy;

 - The residence contract you signed with your Italian employer.